oxheadalpha/teztnets/src/website/index.markdown

 This list of Teztnets is also available in [json format](https://teztnets.xyz/teztnets.json).

-🆕 Fund your testnet web wallet with our **new faucet**, currently in Beta.
+🆕 Fund your testnet web wallet with our **new faucet**.
+No more CLI needed!